Rocky Rodríguez: Sky Blue FC, 2016–2019

 Rodríguez was selected second overall by Sky Blue FC in the 2016 NWSL College Draft.
 In her rookie season, she scored 1 goal in 18 matches, and at the end of the season was named NWSL Rookie of the Year.
 In the 2017 season, Rodríguez scored the fastest goal in NWSL history, netting 24 seconds from kick-off against Portland Thorns FC.

 Perth Glory, 2017

 On 12 October 2017, Rodríguez joined Perth Glory for the 2017–18 W-League season.
 Rodríguez is the first Central American ever to play in the W-League.

-Portland Thorns FC
+Portland Thorns FC, 2020–2023

 On 8 January 2020, Rodríguez was traded to Portland Thorns FC.
+During the 2020 season, Rodriguez scored 1 goal.
+During the 2021 season, she scored 2 goals.
+During the 2022 season, she scored 3 goals.

+Angel City FC, 2024

+On 23 January 2024 Angel City FC announced they had acquired Rodríguez from the Portland Thorns in exchange for $275,000 in allocation money, with additional conditional funds to be paid against the transfer fee threshold.
+After missing the first two games of the season due to concussion protocol, Rodríguez made her debut for Angel City on 30 March 2024 in a match against Kansas City Current.
+She came on a substitute for Amandine Henry and came close to scoring her first goal for Angel City to tie the game at 3–3, but was the goal was ultimately disallowed after a VAR check, and the match ended as a 4–2 defeat.
+Rodríguez started her first match the following match day, 13 April 2024, against the Chicago Red Stars which finished as a 0–1 victory, the teams first win of the season.
+Rodríguez scored her first goal for Angel City on 19 June 2024, in a 3–2 victory against Racing Louisville FC.

+Kansas City Current, 2025–

+On 20 December 2024 Angel City announced that Rodríguez would be traded to Kansas City Current in exchange for $100,000 in intra-league transfer funds.

 International career

-During the 2015 FIFA Women's World Cup, Rodriguez scored Costa Rica's first ever Women's World Cup goal during the opening Group Stage match against Spain, which ended 1–1.
+During the 2015 FIFA World Cup, Rodriguez scored Costa Rica's first ever Women's World Cup goal during the opening Group Stage match against Spain, which ended 1–1.
 Rodriguez played in all of Costa Rica's three matches in the tournament.
 During the CONCACAF Olympic Qualifying tournament, Rodriguez scored five goals in the three group stage matches.

+Rodriguez was selected for the roster for the inaugural 2024 CONCACAF W Gold Cup where she played every minute before Costa Rica were ultimately defeated in the quarterfinals by Canada.